-Covid-19: Mental Well-Being Resources
+COVID-19: Free Mental Well-Being Resources

-March 2020: We hope you are holding up ok.
+We hope you are holding up ok.
 What a surreal and uncertain moment we are living in right now.
 Our best wishes go out to you and everyone around you.

-We have put together a roundup of research-led, practical and free mental well-being resources that are relevant to our new coronavirus reality.
+We have put together a roundup of fact checked, free, research-led and practical mental well-being resources that are relevant to COVID-19.
 They could be useful for you and loved ones over the coming days and weeks.

 First responsibilities and fundamentals

 We believe our first responsibility is to take care of ourselves so that we can be responsible and proactive - rather than panicked and reactive - as this new situation unfolds.
 This is not just important for you, it’s critically important to maintain good mental well-being so that you can be of service to the others in your lives.
 We can all try to think of a couple of people each day who might need help with a simple supportive message, call, or groceries etc, and reach out to them.

 Always remember the fundamentals of good sleep, eating nutritious food, regular movement and looking after your mind.
 Spending more time at home could mean more space or flexibility to build the foundations of well-being.
 Please take care of yourselves and each other.
 Take note of the World Health Organisation and your local country’s recommendations, and if at all possible please stay at home.

 Mental Health and Well-Being